-This is the Petal Skirt.
+For the larger size pixie skirt, you’ll be making longer, fuller petals.
 The longer length and fewer petals make it perfect for older girls.
 You’ll want to pick two or three different cotton fabrics and have about 3/4 of a yard of each.
 (You can make the underside of the petals in a solid color if you like.
 Or you can make each petal different if you’re daring.)

 First, you’re going to make your petal pattern.
 So, grab your graph paper (or whatever paper you make your patterns on), your straight ruler, your curve ruler (if you have one- if you don’t, you can eyeball it), your pen, and your paper scissors (never to be confused with your fabric scissors!).